david-constantinescu/rookielab/README.md

-# NONAME — Interactive Lessons & Simulations (Flask)
+# RookieLab — Interactive Lessons & Simulations (Flask)

 A small Flask-based web application to host lessons, interactive lessons (with CAD viewer support), downloadable simulations, and simple user management via Auth0.
 It includes PDF generation for lessons, a Gemini AI chat proxy for lesson Q&A, quiz functionality, and integration with a cloud-hosted SQLite-like service (`sqlitecloud`).